Google DeepMind Fellowship in Genomics and AI

 Why join the Wellcome Sanger Institute?

-In addition to the Fellowship benefits package, the Fellow will gain access to:
+In addition to the Fellowship package, as an employee of the Wellcome Sanger Institute, the Fellow will gain access to the following benefits:

-• A thriving, and expanding, community on the Wellcome Genome Campus
+- A thriving, and expanding, Campus community on the Wellcome Genome Campus

 The Wellcome Sanger Institute is a world-leading genomics research centre.
 Our science is collaborative, data-driven, and globally impactful.